-You’re working to keep your productivity metrics sky high and increasing every month.
-But if you put too much of a hard-and-fast focus on numbers, you risk forgetting the humanity of your agents.
-Pressure to meet impossible KPIs pushes agents to burnout.
-Or, they’ll pay too much attention to numbers instead of customer needs.
+You work to keep your productivity metrics sky high and improving month over month.
+But if you focus too much on numbers, you risk forgetting the humanity of your agents.
+The pressure to meet impossible KPIs pushes agents to burnout.
+Or, it causes your team to pay more attention to numbers than customer needs and outcomes.

-A recent HBR article, Don’t Let Metrics Undermine Your Business, outlined the adverse effects of giving metrics too much weight.
+The HBR article, Don’t Let Metrics Undermine Your Business, outlined the negative business impacts of giving your metrics too much weight.

 The answer lies in your agent-focused metrics.
-A recent Google search escapade led us to a common question managers, like you, are asking: What KPIs would you use to rate your customer service agents?
+A Google search escapade led me to a common question call center leaders ask: What KPIs would you use to rate your customer service agents?

-Turns out, contact center leaders are looking to individual performance metrics and a personalized agent experience as a way to up-level contact center performance.
+Turns out, contact center leaders are looking to individual performance metrics and agent controllable KPIs as a way to up-level contact center performance.

 What KPIs would you use to rate your customer service agents?

-They give you a glimpse at how well agents handle customer interactions.
-But they’re strictly dedicated to performance management.
+They give you a glimpse at how well agents handle customer interactions in the moment, but they’re strictly dedicated to performance management.